BrenPatF/oracle_plsql_api_demos/README.md

 - tt_emp_ws.purely_wrap_save_emps_out.json
 - tt_view_drivers.purely_wrap_hr_test_view_v_out.json

 The output files are processed by a nodejs program that has to be installed separately, from the `npm` nodejs repository, as described in the Installation section above.
 The nodejs program produces listings of the results in HTML and/or text format, and result files are included in the subfolders below test_output.

-To run the processor (in Windows), open a DOS or Powershell window in the trapit package folder after placing the output JSON files in the subfolder ./examples/externals and run:
+To run the processor, open a powershell window in the npm trapit package folder after placing the four output JSON files in a new (or existing) folder, oracle_api_demos (say), within the trapit subfolder externals and run:

 ```
-$ node ./examples/externals/test-externals
+$ node externals\format-externals oracle_api_demos
 ```

 ## Operating System/Oracle Versions